 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (500 versus 280) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More modern: Is somewhat more recent (announced 9 months after the RX100 IV).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 IV:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 IV:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.